alexlobera/leanjs_OLD_NX/src/pages/react/must-know-javascript-for-react-developers.md

 Try it out here: [https://jsbin.com/kederum/3/edit?js,console](https://jsbin.com/kederum/3/edit?js,console)

 We can rename variables when destructuring using ":" and assign a new name.
-At ReactJS Academy we like to ask people this head scratcher that combines a few of these concepts togther:
+At React GraphQL Academy we like to ask people this head scratcher that combines a few of these concepts togther:

 `const { w: width = 400, h: height = 500 } = { w: 800 }`